-- (1) A keeper of animals may apply for support for compensation of damage arising in connection of controlling the infectious animal disease specified in subsection 55 (2) of this Act and damage specified in subsection 55 (1) of this Act insofar as no insurance contract has been made for compensation of such damage (hereinafter support for compensation of infectious animal disease damage). - (2) The amount of the damage specified in subsection 55 (1) of this Act will be determined as follows: - 1) the book value of the animal, except for a breeding animal; - 2) in the event of a breeding animal for the purposes of subsection 4 (1) of the Farm Animals Breeding Act, the value of the breeding animal determined on the basis of an expert opinion; - 3) in the event of equipment, feedingstuffs, packaging materials, milk and eggs, their actual value. - (3) The Veterinary and Food Board will bear the expenses of involvement of the expert specified in clause 2) of subsection (2) of this section. - (4) An expert must: - 1) be independent: - 2) have at least two years of work experience in the field of veterinary medicine and knowledge in the field of breeding animals; - 3) have sufficient knowledge for carrying our expert assessment at the highest professional level. - (5) The minister responsible for the field will establish requirements for expert opinions and the procedure for calculation of the value of animals, including breeding animals.
+- (1) A keeper of animals may apply for support for compensation of damage arising in connection of controlling the infectious animal disease specified in subsection 55 (2) of this Act and damage specified in subsection 55 (1) of this Act insofar as no insurance contract has been made for compensation of such damage (hereinafter support for compensation of infectious animal disease damage). - (2) The amount of the damage specified in subsection 55 (1) of this Act is determined as follows: - 1) the book value of the animal, except for a breeding animal; - 2) in the event of a breeding animal for the purposes of subsection 4 (1) of the Farm Animals Breeding Act, the value of the breeding animal determined on the basis of an expert opinion; - 3) in the event of equipment, feedingstuffs, packaging materials, and animal products, their actual value.
+[RT I, 16.06.2016, 3 entry into force 26.06.2016] - (3) The Veterinary and Food Board will bear the expenses of involvement of the expert specified in clause 2) of subsection (2) of this section. - (4) An expert must: - 1) be independent; - 2) have at least two years of work experience in the field of veterinary medicine and knowledge in the field of breeding animals; - 3) have sufficient knowledge for carrying our expert assessment at the highest professional level. - (5) The minister responsible for the field will establish requirements for expert opinions and the procedure for calculation of the value of animals, including breeding animals.
 [RT I 2009, 64, 422 entry into force 01.01.2010]